CyberGhost30/Apollo-Desktop/README.md

-# The place to develop a new linux GUI based on Xfce.
+# The place to develop a new linux GUI based on Xfce among other things.
 Coming Soon, I hope.